C.A.S. Kittens Seeking Homes up to 6 months old

 - Do you live on a busy road, or is the surrounding area very busy?
 If so, this is not an ideal place for a kitten to live – you may be better considering a ‘streetwise’ cat.

-- Veterinary fees can be expensive.
-As a guide, annual vaccinations are approximately £30-£35 each (kittens need 2 vaccinations when they are 9 and 13 weeks old).
-Spaying and neutering costs £65-£85 per kitten.
-Check with your local vet for their tariff, as prices do vary.
+- Veterinary fees can be expensive and vary from vet to vet.
+As a guide, annual vaccinations can cost between £30-£50 each (kittens need 2 vaccinations when they are 9 and 13 weeks old).
+Spaying and neutering costs between £65-£85 per kitten.
+Check with your local vet for their tariff.
 Feeding a cat will cost you a minimum of £7 per week.
 Your cat will also need regular flea and worm treatment.

 - We generally do not home kittens to flats as we feel they should have the opportunity to safely explore outdoors and in a garden, feeling free to come and go through a cat flap.
 However, we can make exceptions to this if there are kittens that need an indoor home because it is in their best interest, and this will be noted in their descriptions.
 We always make any physical and behavioural assessments we need using fully qualified professionals to decide on the best home for our kittens based on their individual needs, and for some, indoor homes may only be needed short term.
 If you can offer an indoor home for a kitten, please call us to discuss the animals we have available..